Financial, Logistical, Cultural & Political Issues

-Globalization is a fact of life – one that can spark a business expansion, consolidation or relocation
+Globalization is a fact of life – one that can spark a business expansion, consolidation or relocation.

-In some poorly run states and communities, the prospect for higher business taxes is so real that company leaders feel that they are forced to look for alternative locations if they are to remain competitive.
-Sometimes those sites are in other countries.
+In various communities in the nation, prospects for an increasingly difficult business environment is so real that companies believe they must look for alternative locations if they are to remain competitive.

 Sometimes those sites are not just in other states but in other countries.

 In fact, we issued a new report about businesses leaving California and found that the top ten nations attracting businesses from that state over the last nine years are (1) Mexico, (2) India, (3) China, (4) Canada, (5) Philippines, (6) Costa Rica, (7) Malaysia, (8) Singapore, (9) Thailand, and Japan and Taiwan were tied for tenth place.

 Special 2019 Note: Those looking for Joe Vranich’s new comprehensive report about businesses leaving California and which nations they went to can find a summary on the California page (once there, scroll down).